cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/gauss-law-part-2.md

 ---
 layout: lesson-plan
 title: Gauss' Law (Part 2)
+topics:
+  - Gauss' law for lines of charge
+  - Gauss' law for planes of charge
+  - Gauss' law within a conductor
 ---

-## 🔖 Topics

-* Gauss' law for lines of charge
-* Gauss' law for planes of charge
-* Gauss' law within a conductor

 ## 🎯 Objectives